kenmaready/CppND-Capstone-Blasteroids/README.md

   The primary example of a loop in this project (as in any game) is the game loop, which circulates through a controller check, an update of all objects and relevant variables of the Game object, and finally a render function to render the updated objects to the display.
 Additionally I have relied upon a variety of control stuctured (including for and while loops) within the Update and Render functions.

-  For example, game.cpp includes the following for loops (beginning at line 99) to iterate through the vectors of asteroids and shots in order to call each one's Update() method:
+  For example, `Game.cpp` includes the following for loops (beginning at line 99) to iterate through the vectors of asteroids and shots in order to call each object's Update() method:

   ```
   // update asteroids